jbrussell/academic-kickstart/content/home/about.md

 <!-- # About -->

-I am a seismologist studying upper mantle processes.
-My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system using ocean bottom data.
-I am interested in the structure and evolution of the oceanic upper mantle, including how the lithosphere forms and evolves, the nature of the lithosphere-asthenosphere boundary, and *in situ* constraints on mantle petrofabrics.
+I am a seismologist in the Department of Earth and Environmental Sciences at Syracuse University.
+My research focuses on imaging the crust and upper mantle using surface waves, primarily.
+I am interested in understanding the mechanics of extensional environments (from continental rifting to seafloor spreading), the role of melt and volatiles in the upper mantle, and Earth's thermodynamic state.
+I study these processes by building tomographic models of Earth's interior that incorporate geochemical, geodynamic, and mineral physics constraints.
 I also have an interest in using [data visualization and sonification](#outreach) as a tool for science communication and outreach.

+I am currently looking for motivated students to join my research group.
+Please reach out to find out more about opportunities in my group and life at Syracuse University.